Elshety/week-5-cloud/activities/activity-github-actions-deployment.md

 ---

 ## Starter Files
 No pre-existing files are required.
-You will build everything from scratch during the activity.
+You will build everything from scratch during the activity. though you can use the prepared files including:
+1. basic Node.js app with Express
+2. ci-cd.yml

 ---